 How much snow does the park get and does it ever go away?

-The average snowfall at Crater Lake is 533 inches every year.
-That's about 44 feet.
+The average annual snowfall at Park Headquarters is 43 feet!
 The greatest cumulative snowfall for one season was 879 inches (73 feet) the winter of 1932-33.
 The greatest depth on the ground at one time was 258 inches (21½ feet) the winter of 1983.
-Most of the snow usually melts by the beginning of August, although after particularly heavy seasons, there are drifts that fail to melt before the snows return again in the early Fall.
+Most of the snow usually melts by the beginning of August, although after particularly heavy seasons, there are drifts that fail to melt before the snows return again in the fall.

 How deep is the lake?